September is National Skincare Awareness Month aka one of the best months ever!!

 Here is my skin routine (again, this is what works for ME):

-I use a few different face washes depending on what’s available/on sale: I mostly use Cetaphil or Neutrogena face washes.
-I like the Cetaphil foaming face washes, especially the oil control one for acne-prone skin, and if my skin is really dry I will use the classic Cetaphil face wash.
-I’ve used the grapefruit face wash from Neutrogena before as well.
+I use a few different face washes depending on what’s available/on sale: I mostly use Cetaphil, CeraVe, or Neutrogena face washes.
+I like the Cetaphil foaming face washes, especially the oil control one for acne-prone skin, and if my skin is really dry I will use the more moisturizing classic Cetaphil or CeraVe face wash.
 My general rule for face washes (and all skin products I put on my face) is to make sure that it says “non-comedogenic”, which means that it won’t clog pores, and is unlikely to cause breakouts.
-If I am having breakouts, I often use a prescription antibacterial face wash from my dermatologist that contains sulfur.
+I alternate these with a prescription antibacterial face wash from my dermatologist that contains sulfur, which is great for controlling acne breakouts.
 I also sometimes use Glycolix 10% moisturizing cleanser (also from my dermatologist's office and pictured later), which is a chemical exfoliant.

-I then apply Metronidazole lotion, a prescription antibacterial lotion from my dermatologist, to moisturize and decrease inflammation.
+I then apply Metronidazole lotion, a prescription antibacterial and anti-inflammatory lotion from my dermatologist, to moisturize and decrease inflammation.
 It is very gentle and lightweight, but also moisturizes really well.
+An antibiotic lotion can be a key part of an acne care regimen, as bacteria is a common cause of acne for many people.
+There are different options and a dermatologist can help decide if this is right for you.

 And of course, I ALWAYS wear sunscreen (read more later in this post about sunscreens)!
 I generally wear use La Roche Posay Anthelios Mineral Sunscreen, which I love because it is gentle and doesn’t make my face breakout but blends in well without leaving a white cast as many mineral sunscreens do.
 If my face is really red or I want to even out my skin tone, I use the tinted version of this, which goes on with just the right amount of sheer coverage and really evens out my skin tone!
 I only wear makeup on my skin for fancy occasions, so on days that I know I might be photographed, I just wear this.
 People have sometimes told me my makeup looks great when I wear this, so I love this sunscreen!
 I use a cheaper sunscreen for my body since my skin on my body is less sensitive, but I still make sure it is one that is mostly mineral-based, such as Sun Bum or Neutrogena (pictures and more examples later in the section on sunscreen).

 I use a prescription retinoid, but one retinoid I have used with good results in the past that recently became over the counter is adapalene (often marketed as Differin).
 Retinoids are prescription because they are ten times stronger than retinols, but you can see good results with either, although much more slowly with retinols.
-These can dry out the skin, so if you start using one, make sure to start slowly (gradually increasing to every night as it is tolerated by your skin).
+These can dry out the skin, so if you start using one, make sure to start slowly (for example, start every third night and gradually increase to every night as it is tolerated by your skin).
 You only need a pea-sized amount for the whole face.
 Also, apply them in the evening because sunlight breaks down the active ingredients, and if you get side effects such as dryness and inflammation, be sure to avoid the sun.

 These are some products or tips I love and use every so often, but not usually every day.

 First off are face wipes - I love the Yes To brand because the wipes are naturally made and compostable.
 Face wipes are really handy for wiping off your face after a workout or removing makeup.
 Yes To has a variety of face wipes and each type is made for a specific purpose, such as acne, moisturizing, or brightening.
 I’ve used pretty much each type and like them all!
+They can also be great for quickly wiping sweat off your body after a workout if you can't immediately shower - this helps prevent bacteria and sweat build-up and acne on the body.
 This is not a substitute for washing your face, however, as it is not as thorough.

 A great trick I've learned that helps with both breakouts and skin hydration (I always struggle to find a balance between these issues!) is honey!
 Honey is naturally antibacterial, but is also hydrating.
 However, I've learned the hard way that if you put honey directly on your face, you'll just be sticky.
 So, I will mix a bit of honey with my regular moisturizer, and it works so great!
 My family keeps bees and harvests our own honey, so I always have a lot of honey on hand and love to use it in baking as well as for my skin.

-Next, what would a skin care post be without FACE MASKS!?
+Next, what would a skincare post be without FACE MASKS!?
 Face masks are really helpful when I'm having problems with my skin, such as breakouts or extreme dryness - which happens often when I'm traveling in between school and home or in the winter when it's cold and dry.
 I love the pictured clarifying mint mask from my dermatologist for preventing or remedying breakouts!
 It also smells really nice.
 For moisture, I love the Fresh rose face mask!
 It smells like roses and is really hydrating and gentle.
 Sometimes I mix a bit in with my lotion or leave it on instead of using it as a mask that you rinse off.
+The Fresh rose line also has great moisturizers that I love, as they are gentle, don't make me break out, and are super moisturizing.

 If you know me, you know that I am always wearing sunscreen.
 I have actually been called the “Sunscreen Queen” before!
-For people with sensitive skin like mine or those who prefer a more natural version of sunscreen, there are great mineral/physical sunscreen options with titanium dioxide or zinc oxide as the active ingredient.
+For people with sensitive skin like mine or those who prefer a more natural version of sunscreen, there are great mineral/physical sunscreen options (see below).
 These are less reactive to people’s skin and provide broad-spectrum coverage of both UVA and UVB rays.
 They also are likely better for the environment.

 It’s important to know what’s in your sunscreen and choose one wisely - there has been a lot of research recently indicating that two compounds commonly found in sunscreens, oxybenzone and octinoxate, could be contributing to coral reef bleaching.
 Because of this, Hawaii recently banned sunscreens containing these ingredients.
 Even if you’re not near the ocean, all our water ends up circulating worldwide, so I think it’s important to be conscious of this.